nfasano/movie_recsys/README.md

 </picture>
 </p>

+*Figure : Screenshots of the recommendations for movies based on the film "Little Giants" obtained from the deployed movie recommendation system app.*

 <p align="center">
 <picture>
 <img src="https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/images/rememberthetitans_recommendations.png" alt="drawing" width="750"/>
 </picture>
 </p>

+*Figure : Screenshots of the recommendations for movies based on the film "Remember the Titans" obtained from the deployed movie recommendation system app.*

 ### Model deployment with Gradio and Hugging Face's spaces
 To deploy the developed model, we built a web-based app using [gradio](https://www.gradio.app/) and then hosted the app on [Hugging Face Spaces](https://huggingface.co/spaces), which allows the application to be available permanently and for free.